MohamedAmgd/FPL-Assistant/README.md

 ## 👨🏻‍💻 About the project

-- <p style="color: red;">An Android app that shows a usefull info and stats about football players in fantasy premier league
+- <p style="color: red;">An Android app that shows a useful info and stats about football players in fantasy premier league
 - It shows for each player:-
   <ul>
 - A prediction for price change